halso/Vaider/Documents/Prds/VaiderPrd.md

   * Coder Experience: No explicit new UI.
 Once the coder has provided the Vaider tool to the Agent, they should simply observe that the Agent becomes faster and better at writing GUI systems.
 In case of issues, for example if the Agent gets stuck in a loop due to negative responses from Vaider, then the coder can inspect a directory created next to the original video file named `<video_file_name>.VaiderInteractions`, which will contain the requests sent to Vaider and the corresponding responses.

- Limititations:-
+* **Limitations**:

- – Version 1 will only support Google Gemini 1.5 Pro as the underlying video-processing AI, which requires a paid API Key (since non-Pro Gemini models produce low quality video descriptions)
+  * Version 1 will only support Google Gemini 1.5 Pro as the underlying video-processing AI, which requires a paid API Key (since non-Pro Gemini models produce low quality video descriptions)

 ## 5. Design and UX